-What do you want to achieve?
+What do you want the communications activity to achieve?
 How does it link to our overall strategy and plans?

 Who are you trying to engage, persuade or influence?
 And why?

 Having a clear idea of who your audiences at the start of campaign is key to its success.
 Once this has been agreed, material and messaging can then be tailored to fit the target audience.